Menards confirms plans to tear down Mall of the Bluffs to build new store

 An official with Menards confirmed Monday that the company has purchased Mall of the Bluffs and plans to tear down the mall and build a “bigger and better store.”

-“We have loved doing business in Council Bluffs for over 25 years now, but our existing facility is small and dated, and (we) believe a bigger and better store will better serve the needs and tastes of the citizens of this community, plus create many new job opportunities,” Menard Inc. spokesperson Jeff Abbott stated in an email message.
+“We have loved doing business in Council Bluffs for over 25 years now, but our existing facility is small and dated, and (we) believe a bigger and better store will better serve the needs and tastes of the citizens of this community, plus create many new job opportunities,” Menard Inc. spokesperson Jeff Abbott said in an email to The Daily Nonpareil.

 He also said the company will have new lease space and out-lot opportunities available for other businesses but declined to say whether any of the existing structure would be preserved.